ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

 ## 0.8

-- item page header menu (see Land page)
-- database
-  - upgrade number of results
+#### due Aug 15
-- logo
+- [x] app logo -> page heading style
-- tests
+- [x] user page style

 ## 0.9

+#### due Sept 14
+- replace fieldbook api with postgres db that reflects a graphql api
+- increase x in `(first: x)` chunks
-- redesign auth
+- patch auth
   - handle expired jwt
   - check `state` on auth callback
-- redesign dialogs
-  - layout
-    - title
-    - children
-    - actions
+  - handle login failure
+  - if not a registered member, fail and navigate to sign up

 ## 0.10

-- add Request resource button to dropdown on resource icon in action header on land, project, and task pages
+- add "request resource" button to dropdown on resource icon in action header on land, project, and task pages
   - land, project, task
   - on click, show list of resources liked by viewer
   - who can request a resource for a task?